 When using embedded SQL in C, the same environment settings as when using the C library (libpq) are required.

 Refer to "5.2.1 Environment Settings" in "C Library (libpq)" for information on the environment settings for the library for C.

-Additionally, set the following path for the precompiler ecpg:
+Additionally, set the following path for the precompiler ecpg in the PATH environment variable:

 fujitsuEnterprisePostgresClientInstallDir/bin